Last Update: 01/10/2025)

 What does obstructive sleep apnea G47 33 mean?

 Obstructive sleep apnea, identified by the ICD-10 code G47.33, is a serious sleep disorder characterized by regular episodes of partial or complete upper airway obstruction during sleep.
 This obstruction causes pauses in breathing and disrupts normal sleep patterns.
-G47.33 is a diagnostic code healthcare professionals use for medical documentation and billing.
+Healthcare professionals use G47.33 as a diagnostic code for medical documentation and billing.

 What is the ICD-10 code for G47 39?